naeimzarei/fashionxproject/README.md

 * [Vue](https://vuejs.org/)

 Discussion with Duke team to discuss platform choice to keep it consistent across the board, particularly the database management component.
 More analysis will be posted later as update is given from Duke team.

+Update #1: our team is leaning towards using Express for the server-side development, MongoDB Atlas with Mongoose ODM (as well as the Duke team to keep consistency in database), and EJS/React for the front-end development.

 ### Server Selection
 Possible server options